 Transforming Philanthropy for the Planet: A Conversation with Elizabeth Yee

-The Rockefeller Foundation is one of the world’s most influential philanthropic organizations and one of our organization's partners, is driving bold climate solutions and economic transformation.
+The Rockefeller Foundation, one of the world’s most influential philanthropic organizations and one of our organization's partners, is driving bold climate solutions and economic transformation.
 Founded by John D. Rockefeller, the Foundation is reckoning with its roots in the fossil fuel industry by committing over $1 billion to advance renewable energy and climate solutions, especially in the Global South.

 At the forefront of this mission is Elizabeth Yee, Executive Vice President of Programs, who is leading the charge in revolutionizing the economic sector and championing a more inclusive, sustainable world."